Philosophy of Education

 I earned a Bachelor of Arts in English Literature (2001) and Master of Arts in English Education (2005) from the University of South Florida, and I am currently pursuing a doctorate in Curriculum & Instruction at the University of South Florida.
 I have been a Florida certified Professional Educator since 2001 in the areas of English and ESOL.

 Currently, I teach Freshman Composition courses, as well as British and American Literature.
 I have published poetry in Meta: An Interdisciplinary Journal and The Effects of Grace: A Christian Anthology.
 Additionally, I have published scholarly articles and presented at conferences pertaining to the teaching of English at both the secondary and post-secondary levels.
 I am a strong advocate for parental choice in education, and I enjoy assisting homeschool families in planning curriculum and educational choices for their children and young adult students.
-I enjoy spending time with my husband, four young children, and I blog at cryingisthefirstsignoflife.wordpress.com, where I mainly write about my passion for education, life as a full-time working, homeschooling mother, and my love for the Lord Jesus Christ.
+I enjoy spending time with my husband, five children, and bloging at cryingisthefirstsignoflife.wordpress.com, where I mainly write about my passion for education, life as a full-time working, homeschooling mother, and my love for the Lord Jesus Christ.